jneat/minibus/README.md

 ### Advanced handler
 Should use than you need to process different events in one place.

-Advanced handlers choosing can not be optimized it is always O(N) where N is total number of handlers.
+Note that advanced handlers selecting approach can not be optimized.
+It is always O(N) where N is total number of handlers.

 ```java
 public class HandlerAdvanced extends EventBusHandler<EventBusEvent> {